Thursday, September 22

 There are five primary elements to this class:

 - Assigned reading: Students will have something to read almost weekly, so it’s imperative to keep up.
 Since everything overlaps, falling behind on reading leads to falling behind on everything else.

 - Response questions: I’ll post critical thinking questions each week related to whatever we’re reading.
 Answers need to be substantive, meaning they need to have some substance to them.
 Short answers won’t be given as much credit as longer, thoughtful answers.
-Response questions need to be turned in by Wednesday evening to receive full credit.
+Response questions need to be turned in by the Wednesday evening prior to class to receive full credit.

 - Spring Research Project

 Tests are open notes, so your ability to pay attention, take notes, and keep organized is always rewarded.
 Bring a writing utensil and your notebook to class every week.

 Fall Required Reading: Beowulf (translation by Seamus Haney), Rebecca by Daphne de Maurier, Kindred by Octavia Butler; poetry and short stories will be provided